Gran Sabana: Geology

-The Gran Sabana formed atop the Precambrian Guyana Shield, with the bedrock consisting of the Roraima Group, presumed to be 1.8-1.4 Ga in age.
+The Gran Sabana formed atop the Precambrian Guyana Shield, with the bedrock consisting of the Roraima Group, presumed to be 1.8–1.4 Ga in age.
 Within this Group is the resistant Mataui Formation, which forms the tepui cliffs and summits.
-The formation is 600 to 900 m thick and consists of quartzite, and quartzite arenites.
+The formation is 600 to 900 m thick and consists of quartzite and quartzite arenites.
 Tepui summits are 900 to 1600 m above the surrounding terrain.
 The low area surrounding the table mountains is Wonkén Planation Surface.
 The Auyán-Tepui Planation Surface forms the quartzite tepui summits.
 High precipitation combined with the long period of weathering has produced quartz and sandstone karst features.
 These include arches, towers, tower fields, dolines, collapse shafts, polje, corridors, grikes, and large cave systems extending many kilometers in length.
-The Roraima Sur-Los Ojos de Cristal cave system is 10.8 km long and up to 20 m in diameter.
+The Roraima Sur–Los Ojos de Cristal cave system is 10.8 km long and up to 20 m in diameter.
 Some portions of the summits have been described as Ruinform, meaning landscapes resembling ancient ruins.

 Geography

 This region was subjected to several periods of uplift and subsidence and were subjected to variable erosion.
 The large remaining isolated sandstone beds are called "tepuis" in the language of the indigenous inhabitants of the region.
-The road of El Dorado to Santa Elena de Uairén goes from an elevation of 200 to 1500 m in less than 30 km, in a place called "La Escalera", (a raise with a paved street).
+The road of El Dorado to Santa Elena de Uairén goes from an elevation of 200 to 1500 m in less than 30 km, in a place called "La Escalera" (a rise with a paved street).
 The formation of rocky and sandy soils support a savanna vegetation on the higher elevations with dense jungle vegetation occurs in depressions and dense forests along the rivers.

 Hydrography

 La Gran Sabana, and the rest of Venezuela in general, is rich in river networks.
-The main drainage sub-basins are formed by the rivers Yuruaní, Aponwao, Kukenán, Suruku, Ikabarú, Karuay, Urimán and Antabare.
+The main drainage sub-basins are formed by the rivers Yuruaní, Aponwao, Kukenán, Suruku, Ikabarú, Karuay, Urimán, and Antabare.

-The Caroní River, of 925 km in length, and flow rate equal to 5000 m³/s, provides Venezuela with most of its electricity by hydropower exploitation, originates from several tributaries coming from tepuis and mountains of the Gran Sabana (the Aponwao, the Yuruaní and the Kukenan).
+The Caroní River, of 925 km in length, and flow rate equal to 5000 m³/s, provides Venezuela with most of its electricity by hydropower exploitation; it originates from several tributaries coming from tepuis and mountains of the Gran Sabana (the Aponwao, the Yuruaní and the Kukenan).

 The vast majority of rivers and streams in the region are of dark waters, with coloration similar to that of tea.
 The waters are very poor in dissolved nutrients and rich in humic acids and tannins, which give them its characteristic brown color.
-The acidity is quite high, reaching pH of 3-4.
+The acidity is quite high, reaching pH of 3–4.

 Tepuis

 In the Gran Sabana, there are randomly distributed ancient massifs eroded in tabular form, known as tepuis.
 These are examples of inverted relief, which form a kind of typical plateau of the Guiana highlands.
-These plateaus, in the Gran Sabana, reach their maximum altitude in the Tepui Roraima, with nearly 2800 m above sea level.
+These plateaus, in the Gran Sabana, reach their maximum altitude in the Tepui Roraima, whose peak is nearly 2800 m above sea level.